cloud-neutral-toolkit/postgresql.svc.plus/docs/Frontend-Routing-design.md

    each known directory including the empty path.
 5. Implement `generateMetadata` to set titles and OpenGraph info for each folder.
 6. Render a `FileTable` with breadcrumb navigation and sorting by name/size/time.
+7. Downloads home consumes `https://dl.svc.plus/manifest.json` and per-root `dir.json` at runtime to build the sidebar and card grid.

 ### Docs
 1. Store Markdown under `content/<doc>/<chapter>.md`.